apnadkarni/blt/doc/tabset.rst

     tab used to display the page contents.
 If *numPixels* is "0", the maximum width of all embedded tab windows is used.
 The default is "0".

+  **-perforationbackground** *bgName*
+    Sets the background color for perforations for the "default" style. *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

   **-perforationborderwidth** *numPixels*
     Sets the width of the 3\-D border around perforations.
 The **-perforationrelief** and **-activeperforationrelief** options
     determines how the border is to be drawn.
 The default is "1".

   **-perforationcommand** *cmdString*
+    Specifies a TCL script to be invoked to tear off the current page.
+    This command is typically invoked when left mouse button is released over the tab perforation.
+The standard action is to tear-off the page and place it into a new toplevel window.
+This option can be overridden by the tab's **-perforationcommand** option.

+  **-perforationforeground** *colorName*
+    Sets the color for dotted line for perforations for the "default" style.
+The default is "grey30".

+  **-perforationcommand** *cmdString*
     Specifies a TCL script to be invoked to tear off the current page in the tabset.
 This command is typically invoked when left mouse button is released over the tab perforation.
-The default action is to tear-off the page and place it into a new toplevel window.
+The standard action is to tear-off the page and place it into a new toplevel window.
     Individual tabs may override this option
     by setting the tab's **-perforationcommand** option.